Shiba Inu price declines, alongside decrease in volume

-In the last 24 hours, UNUS SED LEO, Helium and Monero are the top gainers, Pi, Brett (Based), Ethena are the top losers.
+In the last 24 hours, Story, EOS and Hyperliquid are the top gainers, dogwifhat, Virtuals Protocol, Quant are the top losers.

 Cryptocurrency prices FAQs